jimiadams/LCA-Viz/README.md

 ## data\Lippert_Damaske.csv
 This file includes the LCA results from Table 2 of Lippert & Damaske's [paper](https://academic.oup.com/sf/advance-article/doi/10.1093/sf/soy117/5253226) in *Social Forces*, which provides the substantive example we use in the paper.

+NOTE: I'd *really* like to build a Shiny app that'll do these, but unfortunately I haven't yet found the time to learn how to do that.
+Maybe it'll happen someday (or by someone else).